-Powin Energy Raises $100M to Compete for Leadership of Grid Storage Market
+Powin Energy Raises $100M to Compete for Leadership in Grid Storage Market

 "These guys went from purchase order to completed system in 10 weeks," Keefe said.
 "Never been done before — or, I’m pretty sure, since."

-One thing hasn't changed over the years: Powin always used lithium ferrous phosphate, or LFP, battery chemistry.
+One thing hasn't changed over the years: Powin has always used lithium-ferrous-phosphate, or LFP, battery chemistry.
 That chemistry delivers better fire safety and fuller depth of discharge than nickel-manganese-cobalt, or NMC, which is used by a majority of the world's grid batteries.
 LFP cells have historically been more expensive than NMC cells, but those costs have closed in recent years.

 Powin keeps its overall costs down by purchasing battery cells and designing the rest of the system, avoiding the costs of outsourcing battery modules or battery management systems.
-Buying commodity cells allows flexibility in sourcing as manufacturing methods improve over time, or geopolitics interferes with global trade.
+Buying commodity cells allows flexibility in sourcing as manufacturing methods improve over time or as geopolitics interfere with global trade.

 "When we lower our cost with our vendors, we push all that savings back to our customer," said Senior Vice President Danny Lu.
 The goal, he added, is to combine "affordability and high value."
 That's a different tack than many storage companies, which talk about value as a preamble for justifying higher prices.

-The startup has already outlasted some bigger competitors, like NEC Energy Solutions.
+The startup has already outlasted some bigger competitors, including NEC Energy Solutions.
 The Japanese parent company of that respected storage integrator decided to abandon the business in 2020, despite propulsive growth in demand that has only accelerated since.

 "Having a billion-dollar balance sheet doesn’t mean you’re going to be around forever," Brown said.
 "Fundamentals change at the parent company.
 There’s a hidden advantage to not being distracted by other priorities."

-The Powin workforce grew last year to 120 employees in the U.S. and 56 overseas, and the company plans to hire 100 more this year, with a focus on project execution.
+The Powin workforce grew last year to 120 employees in the U.S. and 56 overseas, and the company plans to hire 100 more staff members this year, with a focus on project execution.

 Investment on the rise